aki23gup/aws-bootcamp-cruddur-2023/journal/week1.md

 Since backend and frontend are seperate containers, we need a way to orchestrate between the two to have a functioning application.
 This is where Docker Compose steps in as it allows defining and running multi-container applications.

 I created the [Docker-Compose](https://github.com/aki23gup/aws-bootcamp-cruddur-2023/blob/main/docker-compose.yml) file, where the URL of both the containers are defined for it to run appropriately.
-Now, the two containers are orchestrated and work in tandem once the 'Docker Compose' cli command is run in the Gitpod environment.
+Now, the two containers are orchestrated and work in tandem once the 'Docker Compose Up' cli command is run in the Gitpod environment.

 ### Develop the Notification Endpoint feature
 #### Flask Endpoint for Notifications